chichiwang/notes/os/linux/cli/README.md

 ```

 A `.zip` archive can be created using the `zip` command: `zip filename.zip dirname/`.
 The `unzip` command can be used to unzip `.zip` files.

+### Kernel Modules and Peripherals
+When troubleshooting problems with your peripherals there are two main steps:
+1. Ensure that the system recognizes the device.
+2. Ensure that the proper kernel modules is loaded that will allow linux to comminicate with the device and expose it to users.

+`lsusb` will list all connected/recognized usb devices.
+`lspci` will display all devices connected via pci slots.
+`lshw` will list the whole hardware range in one output.
+`lsmod` will display all of the modules currently loaded.

+The software files that make up kernel files are usually kept in `/lib/modules`.
+The module you want to use will depend on the version of the linux kernel that you are running.

+Running `uname -r` will list out the version of the kernel that you are running currently.

+`modprobe` followed by a module name will load a kernel module if it is not already currently loaded.